Book Spine: Elements & Tips to Design a Good Spine.

 All of us are aware about the significance of book designing and cover designing for publication.
 It is a crucial process since it is the book cover that instills curiosity in the readers, and the urge to pick it up.
 Both writers and publishers put in a lot of thought and effort into designing the book cover.

 When so much effort and thinking goes into designing a book cover, do we pay enough attention to the spine of a book?
-Is it as important like the book cover?
+Is it as important as the book cover?
 The simple short answer would be, yes!
 Book spine is the first aspect of a book you notice while walking through a bookstore.
 Be it paperback or hardcover, book spine is an essential part of the cover.
 Designing the book spine might not be appealing like the cover, but its significance can’t be overlooked.

 What is a Book Spine?

 Spine of a book is the reader’s first introduction of the book when they are walking through the aisles of a bookstore or library.
-Even in your home, the books are arranged in an order where the book spine in visible.
+Even in your home, the books are arranged in an order where the book spine is visible.
 It makes it easier to pick up the books to read.